Expert Insolvency Trustees in Ontario

 Consolidating your debt into a new loan is another alternative to bankruptcy.
 This is useful if you’re struggling with minimum payments or want to consolidate high-interest rate debts into one monthly payment with a lower interest rate.
 If you decide to consolidate, it’s important that you refrain from accumulating new debt.

-You should always discuss your options with an insolvency trustee to find out the best solution for your situation.
-You’ll also reduce your stress and have more options available if you deal with your financial burdens quickly.
+You should always discuss your options with a professional to find out the best solution for your situation.
+You’ll also reduce your stress and have more options available if you deal with your financial burdens quickly, which is why we recommend you reach out to our insolvency trustees in Ontario as soon as you’re able.

 If you are having serious financial debt problems, Doyle Salewski offers a free, no obligation, and fully confidential first consultation with one of our insolvency experts.
 To find out more about whether bankruptcy is for you – or if there may be other options, such as a filing a consumer proposal – contact us today: in Ottawa call 613-237-5555; out of town, call toll-free 800-517-9926 or book online with our consultation form.
 We also have offices throughout eastern Ontario ready to find the best solution for you.